peza8/sheep-sphero/readme.md

 ### `makers/challenge/answers`

-Publish to this topic to submit an answer to the riddle.
+Publish to this topic to submit an answer to the puzzle.
 You'll need to include a valid `answerToken` as well as your answer.
-It's recommended that you don't subscribe to this channel unless you want to see other maker's answer attempts, which may spoil the riddle.
+It's recommended that you don't subscribe to this channel unless you want to see other maker's answer attempts, which may spoil the puzzle.

 **Example message:**